adesandr/GliderThrow_Meter/docs/software-design/index.rst

 This page is built using the CSS framework `bootstrap <https://getbootstrap.com/>`_.

 The page embeds an ajax script which periodically makes a HTTP GET request to the "Server" board which sends back the different information to be displayed in the page.
 A second script makes it possible to carry out the change of the chord of the control surfaces by a HTTP POST request.
+A third script is used to reset the Maximum(s) up and down travel on the travel tab.

 All the files for MMI are located in the directoy GliderThrowMeter/Esp_mad_Server/main/WebsiteFiles